Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 3. Snap Type Flags
 - Each structure has a "Snap Type Flag" value, which is a special value used to represent what general type of structure part that structure is.
 Foundations are 2, ceilings are 4, walls are 8, and so on.
 - Every snap point has a "To Point Snap Type Flags" value.
-This value gets compared to a Snap Type Flag using "Bitmasking" during the snapping process, which is explained further down.
+During the snapping process this value gets compared to a corresponding Snap Type Flag value in snap points using "Bitmasking", which is explained further down.
-- The "To Point Snap Type Flags" and "To Point Snap Type Exclude Flags" values in each snap point only do anything if that snap point is set up to be a TO snap, and only if it is currently functioning as a TO snap.
+- The "To Point Snap Type Flags" and "To Point Snap Type Exclude Flags" values in a snap point only do anything if that snap point is set up to be a TO snap, and only if it is currently functioning as a TO snap.
 If it's a FROM snap, the values entered there do nothing.
-If it's a combination TO and FROM snap, the snap point must be functioning as a TO snap during a snap event, or again, the values do nothing.
+If it's a combination TO and FROM snap, the snap point must be functioning as a TO snap during a snap event or, again, the values do nothing.
 Just something to keep in mind.

 4. Extra Structure Snap Type Flags
-- In addition to the main Snap Type Flag, ASA also added 3 "Extra" flags, stored as a vector.
+- In addition to the main Snap Type Flag, ASA also added 3 "Extra" snap type flags, stored as a vector.
 X, Y, and Z can all have a number value which will further "describe" what a structure is to the game's structure system.
 - For example the main Snap Type Flag of a square ceiling is 4, and if you look at the X value of the Extra Snap Type Flags, it says 2.
 The 4 tells the game it's a ceiling, and the 2 tells the game it's a square ceiling.
 If you look at a Triangle ceiling you'll see that the values are 4 and 4.
 Snap Type Flag 4 means it's a ceiling, and Extra Structure Snap Type Flag X=4 means it's a triangle ceiling.
 - These numbers could theoretically be anything, but unless you want to change your entire snap setup and break compatibility with vanilla structures, you generally don't want to change any of these values.
 - Y and Z are for getting even more specific.
 Wildcard doesn't use Z yet, and I can't think of any actual examples of them using Y. To avoid confusion I won't make up any examples.
 Just know that the main Snap Type Flag is the broadest description and X, Y, Z are used to get more and more specific.